Catch And Release

 With the current fishing regulations, small bag limits and short seasons implemented by the fishery managers in order to end over fishing of our resources, it is becoming increasingly harder to find big fish to catch that are in season within 40 miles of shore.
 The BP oil spill has further complicated the issue and it may take decades to fully understand the long term effects of what all those chemicals did to our fish larvae or recruitment of small fish entering the ecosystem each year.

-Also, in the next 15 years, as many as 75% of our nations population will be living in or near coastal communities.
+In the next 15 years, as many as 75% of our nations population will be living in or near coastal communities.
 This in itself is going to present a whole new set of challenges for fishery managers who are trying to maintain balance between sustainability and harvesting the right amount of fish each year.
-As more people move toward our coastline each year, fishing pressure is going to continue to increase and unless we do something to control effort or begin taking only what we need, the resources are going to be in trouble.
+As more people move toward our coastline each year, fishing pressure is going to continue to increase.
+Unless we do something to control effort, the fish populations are going to be in trouble.
 It is up to all of us to ensure that future generations have plentiful resources to enjoy.

-These fish average about 3-5 pounds but we have caught them close to 40 pounds before.
-Since this photo was taken, the average weight per fish has dropped to about 3 pounds, which is a pretty good indicator that over fishing is still occurring by those who like to catch and keep all their fish and because of population increase.
+These red snapper today, weigh about 2-3 pounds each.
+We have caught them close to 40 pounds before.
+Since this photo was taken, the average weight per fish has dropped to about 3 pounds each.
+There are some larger fish out there, but they see a lot of pressure.
+They are smart fish.
 These red snapper are caught on 6 hour trips and offer a great light tackle opportunity for those who don’t mind releasing their catch.
 By choosing one of our 6 hour charters, you get an opportunity to catch fish like King Mackerel, Spanish Mackerel, Bonito, Jack Crevalle, Red Snapper, Triggerfish, Grouper and Amberjack.
 If they are in season, you are welcome to keep a few for dinner.
 But if you have no plans on eating them, we can safely let them go so they can be caught another day.

 With seasons and bag limits constantly getting shorter due to an increase in fishing pressure and coastal population expansion, I took the opportunity to change the way I fished in 2005 and began offering catch and release and my customers love it.
 We now fish high in the water column, instead of always going to the bottom fishing like we used too.
 Sure, some species we do fish on the bottom, but when we are doing catch and release, we try to fish no deeper than 50 feet of the surface.